 This neighborhood essentially started street food in Bangkok.
 Chinese immigrants had been settling regularly in Bangkok before it was Bangkok and heavily influenced the cuisine here as well as the people.
 It is said to be one of the largest Chinese communities outside of China itself.
 As soon as we stepped onto the streets, our senses were overwhelmed with flashing neon signs, smells of all the good, the bad, and the ugly, and the sticky heat of too many people and gas burners crowding the streets.
 We immediately loved it.

 Olive started us off with the best buns shop in the city, according to her.
 The BBQ pork buns were pretty mediocre, we weren’t really excited about them.
 What surprised us was what came next: hot custard lava buns.
 Let that sink in for a minute.
 The traditional bun mixture made up the outside of a steamed vanilla custard that oozed out of the sides and slightly burned your mouth when you ripped into it.
-We politely shared one, than immediately asked for another.
+We politely shared one, then immediately asked for another.
 This was our favorite thing we ate in Bangkok, and Joe’s favorite dessert of Asia (my heart still loves the sticky rice cakes of Kep first and foremost).
 We did not eat too many desserts in Bangkok, but they are rumored to have great chocolate shops if you’ve got more of a sweet tooth.

 Next up was a corner cart across the street.
 This little metal cart has been serving food for over 50 years and several generations.
 Olive quickly delivered a steaming bowl in front of us with a straightforward warning: this soups’ spice is no joke.
 Doused in white pepper, the hot liquid broth hit the back of our throats with a force that sent us into a collective coughing fit.
 Floating in this delightful liquid were chunks of crispy pork belly and thick, rolled noodles made of tapioca flour.
 It was just marvelous, and we happily choked and slurped up every bite.